Try it free

 • The built-in view dt.davis.problems now also queries the built-in bucket default_davis_custom_events.
 (DI-27665)

-• Fixed an issue causing the RUM JavaScript to add headers to cross-origin requests if the base tag points to a different origin, triggering potentially broken preflight requests.
+• Fixed an issue causing the RUM JavaScript to add headers to cross-origin requests if the base tag points to a different origin, which triggered potentially broken preflight requests.
 (DEM-26180)

-• Fixed an issue resulting in consecutive visit generation if cookies cannot be set.
+• Fixed an issue that resulted in consecutive visit generation if cookies cannot be set.
 (DEM-25392)

 Related tags